jenom/pdfbook2/README.md

     for standard A4.
 To increase the inner margin for binding use

         pdfbook2 --inner-margin=200 input.pdf

+    for custom paper size (eg. 5x10 inch) use

+	pdfbook2 --papersize='{5in,10in}' input.pdf

     to increase the default value of 150.
 You can submit multiple files to the script for processing like